TCU Horned Frogs baseball: The Big 12 Conference era

-In 2015, TCU earned its first Big 12 Regular Season Baseball Championship.
+In 2015, TCU earned its first Big 12 Regular season Baseball Championship.
 The Horned Frogs were the fifth different team in as many years to win the conference title, and their victory marked the ninth time in Big 12 history that the prior year's Tournament champion went on to win the following year's regular season crown.
 During the regular season, head coach Jim Schlossnagle notched his 200th conference win and 500th total win as TCU's head coach.
 The Frogs won their second NCAA Regional of the Big 12 era by defeating North Carolina State, and then hosted and defeated Texas A&M in the 2015 Fort Worth Super Regional to advance to the 2015 College World Series.
 This season marked the 11th season in 12 years that TCU won either a regular season or conference tournament championship, the fifth time in seven years that the Horned Frogs advanced to a Super Regional, and the third time in six years that TCU advanced to the College World Series.

 After significant roster turnover due to graduation and the MLB Draft, 2016 was expected to be a rebuilding year for the Horned Frogs, yet TCU won the 2016 Big 12 Tournament and was selected to host and won their third consecutive NCAA Regional.
 The Frogs advanced to the College Station Super Regional, where they defeated Texas A&M to advance to the College World Series for the third consecutive year.

 On June 9, 2021, Schlossnagle was named the head baseball coach of the Texas A&M Aggies, leaving the Horned Frogs.

+Kirk Saarloos Era

+Schlossnagle’s longtime TCU pitching coach, Kirk Saarloos, took over the program after Schlossnagle left for Texas A&M.

+In 2022, the Horned Frogs won the Big 12 regular season championship and made an appearance in the College Station Regional.
+Saarloos was awarded Big 12 Coach of the Year.

+In 2023, the Horned Frogs finished 4th in the Big 12 regular season.
+They won the Big 12 Tournament championship, the Fayetteville regional against national #3 seed, Arkansas, and the Fort Worth Super regional against national #14 seed, Indiana State to clinch the program’s sixth College World Series appearance.